Examples¶

 The problem was created by:

-MEEMUMforward model (bl478.prn).The excess oxygen component was stripped from the garnet and clinopyroxene compositions, making O2 an unmeasured component in the inverse problem.
-Additionally, the forward components not present in the garnet and clinpyroxene models (K2O, TiO2, H2O) were eliminated from the original input (bl_Chi.dat).
+meemumforward model (bl478.prn).The excess oxygen component was stripped from the garnet and clinopyroxene compositions, making O2 an unmeasured component in the inverse problem.
+Additionally, the forward components not present in the garnet and clinopyroxene models (K2O, TiO2, H2O) were eliminated from the original input (bl_Chi.dat).

 To make the test challenging, the ranges for pressure, temperature, and the unmeasured O2 component were set so that their centroid was far from the known solution (bl_Chi.imc).